Sara-Sundin/SizeMeApp/README.md

 In future development, we will integrate social media and Google login, allowing users to sign in seamlessly with their existing accounts.
 This will enhance user experience, security, and accessibility, making registration faster while reducing password fatigue.
 Due to this I have left these fields in the admin page to be incorporated at a later stage.

 ### Newsletter Template Admin
-We will set up a custom admin template for the newsletter featuring a Cloudinary-hosted image to enhance the admin interface.
+We will set up a custom admin template for the newsletter with summernote featuring a Cloudinary-hosted image to enhance the admin interface.
 This will allow for a more visually appealing and branded experience while ensuring efficient image handling.
-The integration will streamline media management and improve the overall admin user experience with easy handling of the newsletters.
+The integration will streamline media management and improve the overall admin user experience when sending the newsletters.

 <br>